 2. On the top menu, click Kernel -> Change kernel -> select the conda environment

-With mamba, use the -p or --prefix option to specify writing environment files to a holylabs share location.
+With mamba, use the -p or --prefix option to specify writing environment files to a desired location, such as the holylabs location.
 Don’t use your home directory as it has very low performance due to filesystem latency.
 Using a lab share location, you can also share your conda environment with other people on the cluster.
 Keep in mind, you will need to make the destination directory, and specify the python version to use.
 For example:

 $ mamba create --prefix /n/holylabs/LABS/{YOUR_LAB}/Lab/envs python={PYTHON_VERS}